gitlinks/github-rank-project/README.md

 * A repository score change affects all contributors immediately

 #### Scoring criterias
 Score criterias from 1 to 5.
-While scoring a user can justify in a comment why he scored the repository as he did.
+While scoring a user can justify for each criteria his rating in a comment.

 * Documentation
 * Code Quality
 * Support

-#### Automatic Criterias
+#### Automatic Criterias (Not in first implementation)
 * Community Size

+#### Repository owner Feedback
+The UI should also enable the owner of a repository to have details on why the score of his repository is what it is.
+He/She should also be alble to read the potenatial reviews people might have left when rating the repo.

 ## Technical aspects